-I thought it was a fascinating discussion – to see what some people consider the worst or best parts about Landlording.
-After all, we landlords tend to get into this “real estate investing is awesome!” mentality (bloggers, like me, are most guilty of that!) and love to talk about the good stuff… and often times the hard stuff gets ignored because no one likes a complainer.
+I thought it was a fascinating discussion—to see what some people consider the worst or best parts about landlording.
+After all, we landlords tend to get into this “Real estate investing is awesome!” mentality (bloggers, like me, are most guilty of that!) and love to talk about the good stuff.
+Oftentimes the hard stuff gets ignored, because no one likes a complainer.

 Well… I’m going to do some complaining!